DCUnit711/Demeter/laravel/README.md

+##Install
+Edit settings in demeter.config then run demeter_install.sh.
+The install requires a database which may be empty.

 ##Middleware to Backend Communication
 This is the format of how the middleware will communicates with the backend code stored on VMs.
 This uses "Redis" for guaranteed message delivery.